 Oliver le Jeune

 *Canadian Slavery of African’s is affirmed on this date circa 1600.
 We begin with the registered baptism of Olivier Le Jeune occurred on this date in 1633 in Quebec.

 By 1688, New France's population was 11,562 people, made up primarily of fur traders, missionaries, and farmers settled along the St. Lawrence Valley.
 To help overcome its severe shortage of servants and laborers, King Louis XIV granted New France's petition to import black slaves from West Africa.
-While slavery was prohibited in France, it was permitted in its colonies to provide the labor force needed to clear land, construct buildings and (in the Caribbean colonies) work sugar plantation.
-‘Code Noir,' defined the control, management and the pattern for policing slavery.
+While slavery was prohibited in France, it was permitted in its colonies to provide the labor force needed to clear land, construct buildings, and (in the Caribbean colonies) work sugar plantations.
+‘Code Noir,' defined the control, management, and pattern for policing slavery.
 It required that all slaves be instructed as Catholics and not as Protestants.
-It concentrated on defining the condition of slavery, and established harsh controls.
+It concentrated on defining the condition of slavery and established harsh controls.
 Slaves had virtually no rights, though the Code did enjoin masters to take care of the sick and old.
 Blacks were usually called "servants," and the death rates among slaves were high.